franzbu/WinHammer.spoon/README.md

 })
 ```

-In order to move a window to another (work-) space, besides using the keyboard shortcuts defined in your 'aerospace.toml', you can also use LattinMellon by simply dragging 80 percent or more of the window beyond the left or right border of the screen.
+In order to move a window to another (work-) space, besides using the keyboard shortcuts defined in your 'aerospace.toml', you can also use LattinMellon by simply dragging 80 percent (= 0.8) or more of the window beyond the left or right border of the screen.
 The area of '80 percent or more' can be altered with the option 'ratioSpaces = 0.x' in 'init.lua'.
 A value of '1' is equivalent with disabling moving windows to spaces using LattinMellon, while a value of '0' moves windows to the other (work-) space if they are even moved only slightly beyond the screen border; this at the same time practically leads to eliminating the area for automatic positioning and resizing of windows and thus disables this feature within LattinMellon.
 The option 'ratioSpaces = 0.8' corresponds the standard of 80 percent (to keep it at that value, you do not need to do anything, only if you want a different value you can add the corresponding line).

-There is an additional feature regarding moving windows to different (work-) spaces: if you release the modifier key before releasing the left mouse button, LattinMellon switches to the (work-) space the window has moved to; otherwise you remain on the current (work-) space.
+There is an additional feature regarding moving windows to different (work-) spaces: if you release the modifier key before releasing the left mouse button, LattinMellon
+stays on the current space; otherwise it switches to the (work-) space the window has moved to.

 In case you would like to additionally use Hammerspoon to handle your (work-) spaces, you can add the following lines to your 'init.lua'; adjust the keys to your liking: